-MoDOT continues to support these travel modes by administering federal and state inspection, construction and operational programs, assisting with marketing efforts and educating the public about the benefits these services provide.
+MoDOT continues to support these travel modes by administering federal inspection, construction and operational programs, assisting with marketing efforts and educating the public about the benefits these services provide.

+2012 data is based on preliminary individual airport statistics.
 FAA publishes data in October for the preceding year.